elden2/victor-hugo/site/content/blog/MNIST.md

 ![Alhpha = 1](/img/alpha10.png)

 Above is using Alpha = 1.
 We can see that were all over the place.
 Doesn't look like were getting better with each iteration.
-I kept decreased by powers of 10 till I got somethign that worked:
+I kept decreased by powers of 10 till I got something that worked:

 ![Alhpha = .00001](/img/alphap00001_bumpy.png)